Cooking with Edible Flowers

 Lavender is a popular choice to delicately add flavor to fresh pastries.
 Melt-in-Your-Mouth Lavender Shortbread and Lemon Lavender Scones are both great choices to serve with a warm cup of tea (a book and a blanket to wrap up in is optional… but encouraged).
 If you’re looking to make a unique version of an American classic, the Honey Rose Apple Pie makes a lovely dessert for an Easter meal or potluck.

 There are more to flowers than just their petals.
 Saffron, the world’s most expensive spice, is actually the red stigmas of the purple Crocus sativus bloom.
-We devoted all of February to celebrating this luxurious spice with the release Saffron & Chanterelle Risotto Spice ‘n Easy and Saffron Salt (a special, limited time offer only available for the month of February - you’ll have to wait until next year to get your hands on a bag!).
+We devoted February to celebrating this luxurious spice with one-pot Saffron & Chanterelle Risotto Spice ‘n Easy and Saffron Salt (a special, limited time offer only available for the month of February - you’ll have to wait until next year to get your hands on a bag!).

 Flowers aren’t just for decorating your table!
 Do you have any favorite florally inspired dishes?
 What are you looking forward to cooking this spring?
 Let us know in the comments below!